Menu

 • Ponn Manickavel is known for his work in retrieving hundreds of valuable stolen idols from Hindu temples across the country.

-• Three days after the case was registered, Chief Sthapathi ( temple sculptor) of the Palani temple was arrested.
-Later, The Navabashana idol was retrieved and replaced.
+• Three days after the case was registered, Chief Sthapathi (temple sculptor) of the Palani temple was arrested.
+Later, the Navabashana idol was retrieved and replaced.

 References/Sources:[+]